Finals of Billie Jean King Cup postponed amid virus concerns

-LONDON (AP) The finals of the Billie Jean King Cup, formerly the Fed Cup, were postponed for a second time on Thursday.
+LONDON — The finals of the Billie Jean King Cup, formerly the Fed Cup, were postponed for a second time.

 The International Tennis Federation said the 12-nation tournament cannot take place as scheduled as an indoor event from April 13-18 in Budapest, Hungary.